 Facebook ads vs. Google ads: The basics

-Before we can start to compare each of these ad platforms, let’s get into a little background of each.
+Before we can start to compare Google Ads vs. Facebook ads, let’s get into a little background of each.

 Since a typical Facebook user clicks on 12 ads per month, it’s no secret that Facebook is one of the best places to advertise.
 Not only do you have access to an extremely vast audience, but you’re reaching customers where they already are — social media.
 Facebook ads are known as a paid social strategy since you’re paying to advertise on the social platform.

 You’ll choose exactly how much you’re willing to spend per day, or for the lifetime of the ad, so you’ll never overspend.
 You can choose from a wide variety of ad formats.

 The targeting options on Facebook allow you to advertise to users with specific online behaviors and interests — making Facebook ads a fantastic advertising opportunity if you want to get extremely granular with your audience.
 Check out the example above – there were three Facebook ads on my timeline within the same scroll!